kelsosman/LuminDigital/README.md

         <span class="title-line">Kelsey.</span>
       </h1>
       <p class="hero-desc fade-in fi3">
-        I'm a product manager with <strong>7+ years in digital banking</strong> who genuinely loves this industry, cares deeply about the people using these products, and is ready to bring all of that to a team that's building something <strong>truly worth building</strong>.
+        I'm a product manager with <strong>7+ years in digital banking</strong> who genuinely loves this industry, cares deeply about the people using these products, and is ready to bring all of that to a team that's building something truly worth building.
       </p>
       <div class="fade-in fi4" style="display:flex; gap:0.75rem; flex-wrap:wrap;">
         <a href="https://www.linkedin.com/in/KelseyOsman" target="_blank" rel="noopener" class="hero-cta">